FrankFK/FrankFK.github.io/_posts/2024-04-18-hexafour-10-clean-code.md

 Two concerns of the game are presented here:

-* On the one hand, the game has an *interface* that the user can see.
+* On the one hand, the game has a *user interface* that the user can see.
 In this world, there are blue, hexagonal tiles and a game board with gray, rhomboid borders.
 And it is important that the blue pieces are exactly the right size to fit between the gray rhombuses.
 * On the other hand, there is the *logic* of the game.
 The shape, color and size of the tiles are irrelevant here.
 The game board can be reduced to a grid of columns and rows.
 And the game pieces can move from one grid point to another according to certain rules.

 These are two different concerns, user interface and logic, which we should separate as well as possible according to the SoC principle.